oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 You can read more about CORS and Okta in the [Okta documentation](https://developer.okta.com/docs/guides/enable-cors/overview/).

-## Finish the Vue Front-End Client App
+## Finish The Vue Front-End Client App

 The next file you need to create is a wrapper for the Okta Sign-In widget.